 - Theses and Dissertations from MSU and other institutions

 Find theses and dissertations done at MSU and beyond.
 Note full text availability of theses and dissertations done at institutions other than MSU in the Dissertations and Theses: Full Text database.

 Explore this link to find even more databases, including Health and Psychosocial instruments, and more.

 Search grants.gov to find and apply for federal grants; note the Foundation Directory, above, a great resource for locating grants available from various foundations.

 - National Center for Cultural Competence

-NCCC provides national leadership and contributes to the body of knowledge on cultural and linguistic competency within systems and organizations.
+Learn about cultural and linguistic competency within systems and organizations from NCCC.
 Major emphasis is placed on translating evidence into policy and practice for programs and personnel concerned with health and mental health care delivery, administration, education and advocacy.

 - National Network of Libraries of Medicine/Pacific Northwest Region